shariperkins/shariperkins.github.com/_posts/2015-02-09-challenge-week-5.md

 Being called “bendy” and flexible by my yoga teachers is making me question a basic assumption I have had about my own body for much of my life.
 It turns out that although I have very tight hamstrings, I am flexible in many other areas.
 How much else have I taken for granted about my abilities without ever testing them fully?

 Once again, I attended class five out of seven days (Three basic classes, one beginner/intermediate, and one open level class).
-The open level class was particularly fabulous, though I found it challenging to hold many of the poses.
+The open level class was particularly fabulous, though it tested my endurance.
 At the end of class, I felt euphoric.
 That is a feeling that I would love to recapture in coming weeks.